 Though the RBI, in consultation with the Government prescribes the cap on the maximum permissible investment by FIIs in debt category, the methodology of allocation of these limits is determined by the capital market regulator, Securities and Exchange Board of India, through its various circulars from time to time.
 When the markets opened to FIIs in the early nineties, the limits were very small.
 At that time the allocation was through the quota system.
 According to this system, FIIs had to apply for a license to operate in the market.
 Once the routine checks were done by SEBI, license was issued and the FIIs were allowed to operate in the G-sec market.
 Revised additional limits were divided amongst the FIIs equally and the players who did not use their limits did not receive any share in the increased limit.
 This system was clearly anti-competitive.5 It penalised smarter firms at the expense of the weaker firms.
 As markets progressed and more and more players started entering the market, quota system could no longer be in use because it was not transparent.

 The allocation procedure was changed to first come first served (FCFS) basis since July 2008.6 The allocation of unutilised/unallocated limits for investments in Government Securities/ T-Bills came to be on first-come-first-serve basis.
 The allocation was valid for a period of 15 days from the date of the allocation letter, on the expiry of which the unutilised limits lapsed.
 Later, in November 2008, the validity period was reduced to 11 days.
 FCFS had its own share of technical issues with it.
 Since it was only time-priority method, a delay in seconds could change the allocation.
 The window opened on a specific date at midnight.
-On each of those dates, some 5000-10000 mails were received by SEBI once the window was opened.
+On each of those dates, some 5,000-10,000 mails were received by SEBI.
 And since technically, the efficiency of the IT servers at the investors' end (including FIIs' foreign locations) and at the regulators' end could not be perfect, there were instances where e-mails were sent at a different time and received at different time and hence allocation could not be efficient.
-Realising this, due to the uncertainties in allocation of the limits, a number of investors started quoting more than required.
-Thus, utilisation got low as once the quoted allocation was allocated, they were not able to invest fully.
+Realising the uncertainties in allocation of limits, a number of investors started quoting more than required.
+Thus, utilisation got low as once the quoted allocation was allocated, the investors were not able to invest fully.

-Considering the limitations of the FCFS methodology, auctions were introduced in the allocation of debt investment limits to FII.
-Auction mechanism was initially introduced for corporate debt through SEBI circular7 and subsequently for Government securities through SEBI circular of May 2009.8 SEBI introduced auctions for a limited amount.
+Considering the limitations of the FCFS methodology, auctions were introduced to allocate debt investment limits to FII.
+Auction mechanism was initially introduced for corporate debt through SEBI circular7 and subsequently for Government debt through SEBI circular of May 2009.8 SEBI introduced auctions for a limited amount.
 For some time the allocation took place through both the FCFS and auction method.
-These circulars laid down the specifics of the auction i.e. the minimum amount that can be bid by a single entity, the maximum amount that can be allocated to a single
+These circulars laid down